dmjio/graphql-meta/README.md

 ### Substitution

-[GraphQL](https://graphql.org/) `QueryDocument` abstract syntax tree rewriting is made possible via Haskell's metavariable substution.
+[GraphQL](https://graphql.org/) `QueryDocument` abstract syntax tree rewriting is made possible via Haskell's metavariable substitution.
 During `QuasiQuotation` all unbound variables in a `GraphQL` query that have identical names inside the current Haskell closure will automatically be translated into `GraphQL` AST terms and substituted.

 ```haskell
 buildingQuery